What is everyone watching right now?

 Q: What are streaming platforms?

-A: Streaming platforms are online services that allow users to watch a wide variety of movies, TV shows, and other forms of digital content on-demand, without the need for traditional cable or satellite television.
+A: Streaming platforms are online services that allow users to watch movies, TV shows, and other forms of digital content on-demand, without the need for traditional cable or satellite television.

 Q: What does “binge-watch” mean?